belchejs-UC/it3038c-scripts-1/Week6/README.md

 console.log("Server listening on port 3000")
 ```

-This makes it easy to include information in our responses.
-We can modify this a bit to make it a little more usable, by changing the res.end to use a body variable and setting the body variable to our content.
 We can also chain our listen(3000) function to the end of our web server.
 ```js
 var http = require("http");